Join us as we go Beyond the Glass to Rias Baixas, Spain where Albariño reigns supreme.

 Albariño has become the premier grape of Rias Baixas and the word Albariño appears on every wine label, unlike other Spanish wines that are generally referred to by their region rather than the grape variety.
 This grape has gained popularity for its versatility and unique flavors, an invigorating white wine with a reputation of pairing well with seafood.

-The 90+ Cellars Lot 174 Albariño from Rias Baixas captivates your senses with aromas of melon, lemon zest, peach, saline and nectarine.
+The 90+ Cellars Lot 174 Albariño fcaptivates your senses with aromas of melon, lemon zest, peach, saline and nectarine.
 The zip from the acidity dances on the palate with an easy-going finish.

 If Albariño isn’t a white wine you normally reach for, I encourage you to branch out and discover the beauty of this varietal.
 This stunner is light and refreshing with characteristics you are bound to adore.